alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    - `git`
    - `psql`

-If you need anything that is not already installed, please discuss this with the administrators of your SRE.
+If you need anything that is not already installed, please discuss this with the designated contact for your SRE.

 > :point_right: This desktop is your interface to a "virtual machine".
 > You may have access to [additional virtual machines](#-access-additional-virtual-machines) so be careful to check which machine you are working in as files and installed packages may not be the same across the machines.